ilaffey2/activism-scraper/README.md

 ## Goal

-To provide a scraped collection of sites for protesting, combined into one place
+To provide a scraped collection of sites for activism, combined into one place

+The aim is to be FUNCTIONAL!
+I'm not particularly concerned with a nice UI, however maybe I (or someone else) will add a frontend at some point, however I think currently its better to invest time into scraping more sites

 ## To run this project